jkelleyrtp/ipbp/README.md

 ![it works](hotreload_works.gif)

-patch rust functions at runtime with magic and linker hacks.
+Patch rust functions at runtime with magic and linker hacks.

-certainly more limited than Live++.
+More limited than Live++, but similar results, kinda like Live++ "lite".

 Doesn't handle all the edge cases.
 Doesn't care about shared libraries.
-Probably doesn't work for your usecase.
+Might not  work for your usecase.

 Targets supported (in order of importance):
 - [x] macos